 H. Brazil's President Luiz Inacio Lula da Silva.
+He has strong views on REDD+, and the country is critical to a successful REDD+ strategy.
+The election to choose his successor will be held in October 2010, but he will still be President during COP.

-I. Outstanding Indigenous People's Leader on Forest issues (to be identified)
+I. Outstanding indigenous leader on forest issues (to be identified)

 g.
-The Incoming World Bank Vice President of Sustainable Development
+Inger Anderson, the incoming World Bank Vice President of Sustainable Development, or the new UNFCCC Secretary.
+A good choice for the Adaptation sub-plenary.

 h.
-Carlos Pérez del Castillo, Chair of the new Consortium Board of the CGIAR
+Carlos Pérez del Castillo, Chair of the new Consortium Board of the CGIAR.
+The CGIAR is going through a major reform and climate change will play a major role in the CG’s new research agenda, across forests and agriculture.

 i.
-Private Sector: CEO of Nestlé Peter Brabeck-Letmathe, or another relevant CEO
+Private Sector: CEO of Nestlé Peter Brabeck-Letmathe, or another relevant CEO.
+Nestle (and Unilever) recently announced they would stop buying palm oil from Indonesia’s largest producer Sinar Mars, after Greenpeace accused the company of illegally clearing forests for oil palm plantations.
+A senior representative from one of the consumer goods companies is of interests as they directly impact forest clearance.

 j.
-Private Sector; Reinsurance expert on adaptation
+Private Sector; Reinsurance expert on adaptation.
+There are two or three global experts in this field who would fit well on the Adaptation Sub-plenary.

-k.
-Private Sector: Richard Branson

 7. Approval of Concept Note.
 We will assume the concept note is broadly approved with the incorporation of CPF member comments.
-Please let us know if you have other comments
+Please let us know if you have other comments.

 Thank you.